psss/did/docs/examples.rst

 ``--no-nitrate`` to disable Nitrate integration, ``--no-makefile`` and ``--no-purpose`` switches to disable the other two metadata sources.

+To read data from Polarion you need to install and setup ``pylero`` library (described in `Export tests`_) and enable it with the ``--polarion`` flag.
+If you are importing a single test case you can specify ``--polarion-case-id`` instead of searching by values pulled from other sources and you can specify ``--no-link-polarion`` to not save Polarion links.
+It reads summary, description, enabled status, assignee, id, component, tags and links.
+If ``id`` is not found in Polarion it's generated and exported.

 Manual test cases can be imported from Nitrate using the ``--manual`` option.
 Provide either ``--case ID`` or ``--plan ID``